estherdci/estherdci/README.md

 ## Hi there 👋

-I am a Python Backend Developer with a focus on building efficient and scalable server-side applications.
+I am Esther, a Python Backend Developer with a focus on building efficient and scalable server-side applications.
 Recently, I have acquired skills essential for an entry-level position, including proficiency in Python, experience with Django and Flask frameworks, and development of RESTful APIs.
 I am also familiar with database management using PostgreSQL and have a grasp of version control with Git.
 Additionally, I possess basic knowledge of cloud services and am committed to writing clean, maintainable code.
 I am eager to apply my skills and continue learning in a professional environment.
-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+**🛠️ My Skills**:
+- Python
+- Postgresql
+- RestApi
+- Django
+- Docker
+- Object-Oriented Programming (OOP)
+- GIT
+- Google cloud platform
+- Agile
-- 😄 Pronouns: ...
+- CI/CD
+- Software Test
-- ⚡ Fun fact: ...
+-

-**Estherkarl/Estherkarl**